-- hypersensitivity to the active substance or to any of the excipients listed in section 6.1, - severe liver impairment (see section 4.2), - alcohol abuse, - severe renal impairment (creatinine clearance less than 30 ml/min., see section 4.2 and section 4.4), - pre-existing blood dyscrasias, such as bone marrow hypoplasia, leukopenia, thrombocytopenia, or significant anaemia, - serious, acute or chronic infections such as tuberculosis, HIV or other immunodeficiency syndromes, - ulcers of the oral cavity and known active gastrointestinal ulcer disease, - pregnancy and breast-feeding (see section 4.6), - concurrent vaccination with live vaccines.
+- hypersensitivity to the active substance or to any of the excipients listed in section 6.1, - severe liver impairment (see section 4.2), - alcohol abuse. - severe renal impairment (creatinine clearance less than 30 ml/min., see section 4.2 and section 4.4), - pre-existing blood dyscrasias, such as bone marrow hypoplasia, leukopenia, thrombocytopenia, or significant anaemia, spc (IE) Metoject solution for injection in pre-filled pen National version: 11/2021

+- serious, acute or chronic infections such as tuberculosis, HIV or other immunodeficiency syndromes, - ulcers of the oral cavity and known active gastrointestinal ulcer disease, - pregnancy, breast-feeding (see section 4.6), - concurrent vaccination with live vaccines.